mekedron/mekedron/README.md

 - 🫣 **[HiddenBarIcons](https://mekedron.github.io/HiddenBarIcons/)** - Macs with notch has one significant problem - you can't access menu bars icons if you have too many of them.
 This app fixes this issue.
 - 🎙️ **[PatchedVoiceInk](https://github.com/mekedron/PatchedVoiceInk)** — Community-patched fork of VoiceInk that I maintain.
 Near-instant local-first voice-to-text transcription for macOS.
 - 📤 **[MagicShare](https://mekedron.github.io/MagicShare/)** _[IN PROGRESS]_ — Fork I maintain.
 Open-source cross-platform alternative to AirDrop, with a Wake Up feature added.

+### 🤖 AI agents & self-hosted services

+- 🗣️ **[Johnny](https://mekedron.github.io/Johnny/)** _[IN PROGRESS]_ — Local-first, open-source AI agent that joins your Google Meet calls on your behalf.
+Transcribes, speaks within the limits you set, and runs 24/7 in Docker.
+Five behavior modes (silent → autonomous), powered by Ollama + faster-whisper + Piper out of the box — or Claude, GPT-4o, Gemini, Deepgram, ElevenLabs.

 ### ⌨️ Command-line tools